klromans557/Visualize-DataSet-Captions/README.md

     ```

 3. Install the required dependencies:
+   Use the provided `install_VDC.bat`

+   OR

     ```sh
     pip install -r requirements.txt
     ```
+    and make a caption folder yourself

 4. The script can handle the images and captions being in the same folder, feel free to keep them together.

 ## Usage

 To run the script and visualize the captions, follow these steps:

-1. Update the variables at the top of the script:
+1. (Optional) Update the variables at the top of the script.
+However, the defaults work fine in most cases:
-   - Change `directory_path` to the path of your dataset folder.
-     * e.g, = r"C:Users\YOU\Desktop\DataSet_Folder"
    - The `exlude_list` has been populated with common words, but feel free to change these.
    - Set the `num_loaders` based on number of CPU cores/threads to use in parallel processing.
    - Set the `top_n` value to change the number of top N tokens used in graph calculations.